 If these past year questions (and maybe even the year before) are also answered incorrectly, then this simply means repair and remediation are needed for that topic from that level.

 Where to start

 One of the most important and critical tasks a child must master to do well in maths is to be fluent in the multiplication table from 1 to 10.
 Otherwise, he or she will soon find it very hard to see how two fractions are related, or identify the common multiples or factors linking given ratios to manipulate figures and solve maths problems for instance.

 Many topics in the primary curriculum center on the concept of proportion.
 If I have 1 and you have 3, then when I have 4, you must have 12.
 This is an underlying principle when calculating fraction, percentage, ratio and rates.

 One telltale sign that a child is not up to par is if he or she still counts fingers to add or takes a long time to find the answer to 8 x 6.
 Also, a child can confidently say 3 x 7 is 21 but will take longer to find the answer to 7 x 3.

 Being creative (and fun!)

-It is quite tortuous for the child and time consuming for the parents to sit down together and specifically recite the multiplication table or the number bonds.
-Time, or a lack of it due to work or other commitments, is a reason why parents engage additional help after all.
+It is quite tortuous for the child and time-consuming for the parents to sit down together and specifically recite the multiplication table or the number bonds.
+Time, or a lack of it due to work or other commitments, is a reason why parents engage in additional help after all.

 So, just like how it is not very healthy to be a weekend warrior when it comes to sports, it is better to improve numeracy in frequent but shorter intervals.
 1 or 2 sums before dinner, another before bedtime, 1 more in the morning and a question here and there throughout the weekend will make revision less tedious for both the child and the parents.